jitsi-contrib/prosody-plugins/event_sync/README.md

 * occupant
     * occupant_jid
     * joined_at
     * name (if JWT token auth used.
-Take from user context.)
+Taken from user context.)
     * email (if JWT token auth used.
-Take from user context.)
+Taken from user context.)
     * id (if JWT token auth used.
-Take from user context.)
+Taken from user context.)

 Example: